qbicsoftware/projectbrowser-portlet/README.md

 ## Description

 The portlet ProjectBrowser offers functionality to view, manage and edit projects that are stored in an [openBIS](https://wiki-bsse.ethz.ch/display/bis/Home) instance.
 Users may download project-specific data or run analysis pipelines on the available datasets.
 Currently the workflow system gUSE is supported by ProjectBrowser.
-An interface to [Nextflow](https://www.nextflow.io/) is currently **under development**.

 For further details please refer to: